emhedlin/laclaronge_avian/README.md

-## Exploring drivers of avian diversity across disturbance regimes and island characteristics in a lake system from Northern Saskatchewan.
+## Exploring drivers of avian diversity in a norther saskatchewan Lake system